Reed, Addison among 4 must-start Week 7 fantasy football wide receivers - UPI.com

 Malik Nabers, Terry McLaurin, Zay Flowers, Drake London and D.K.
 Metcalf join those pass catchers in my Top 10.
 Jameson Williams and Wan'Dale Robinson join Reed and Addison as my four must-start plays.

-Those who roster Malik Nabers, Chris Olave, Marvin Harrison Jr., Jakobi Meyers and other players dealing with injuries should monitor their status before plugging them into starting lineups.
+Those who roster Malik Nabers, Marvin Harrison Jr., Jakobi Meyers and other players dealing with injuries should monitor their status before plugging them into starting lineups.

 Jayden Reed